-Now you have a little something to decipher, but only a little, and curative & also loss designation because you can devote only a short time to me now.
+Now you have a little something to decipher, but only a little, nna Back in the Colorada are of A. Einstein Laker by Frinceton University Frees translates division of U. I find the collaboration very good and curative & also less desicents because you can devote only a short time to me now.
 If you get a chance, write me again, but if not, I'll know the reason.